 Emergency Services - Contact an OnStar advisor if you have an emergency situation.
 The advisor will contact the nearest emergency services provider (ambulance, fire department, etc.) and advise them of your situation.

-Automatic Notification of Airbag Deployment - If you are ever in an accident that causes the airbags to deploy, the OnStar system automatically places a call (provided the OnStar system and your vehicle's electrical system are still intact).
+Automatic Notification of Airbag Deployment - If you are ever in an accident that causes the airbags to deploy, the OnStar system automatically places a call (provided the OnStar system and your car's electrical system are still intact).
 The advisor will attempt to speak to you to evaluate the situation, and contact the nearest emergency services provider.

-Accident Assist - The OnStar advisor can help you if you are ever in a minor accident by giving you a list of information you should collect at the accident scene.
+Accident Assist - The OnStar advisor can help you if you are ever in a minor accident by asking you for information about the accident.
 Complete, detailed information will make it easier to complete accident reports and insurance claims.